IOC asks South Korea to bar player from podium

 An official for the Japanese NOC said he was unaware of the incident.

-It is believed the sign was shown long after the game had finished, in which South Korea won their first Olympic football medal.
+It is believed the sign was shown long after the game had finished, in which South Korea won their first Olympic soccer medal.

 Played at the Millennium Stadium in Cardiff in front of 56,000 sports fans, it had been a fiercely contested affair during which seven yellow cards were shown, four for the Koreans and three for Japan.